 In most ciphers, the iterated transform (or round) usually has a Feistel Structure.
 Typically in this structure, some of the bits of the intermediate state are transposed unchanged to another position (permutation).
 AES does not have a Feistel structure but is composed of three distinct invertible transforms based on the Wide Trial Strategy design method.

-The Wide Trial Strategy design method provides resistance against linear and differential cryptanalysis.
-In the Wide Trail Strategy, every layer has its own function:
+The Wide Trial Strategy design method provides resistance against linear and differential cryptanalysis such that, every layer has its own function:

 - The linear mixing layer: guarantees high diffusion over multiply rounds